 Other interchangeable job titles for flight crew officers include commercial aviator, charter aviator, and airline pilots.
 Regardless of the actual job title, air crew officers must perform a wide array of pre-flight, mid-flight, and post-flight duties.

 Would you make a good air crew officer?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 The day-to-day job duties of air crew officers are numerous.
 From an aviation perspective, the most complex and dangerous portion of any flight are take-off and landing.
 To minimize the risks of flying, air crew officers must fill out an extensive pre-flight checklist in order to monitor the integrity of flight systems.
 Specifically, these flight systems consist of hydraulic, engine, or instrument checks.